 View a map of the city centre changes (pdf)

 To ensure the safety of yourself and others please follow the guidelines below.

 How to visit safe

-From 14 September, face coverings must be worn in indoor public places, like shops.
+Face coverings must be worn in indoor public places, like shops.
 Children under 11 years and people with health conditions don’t have to wear one.

 Face coverings are required in all indoor public places for both customers and staff, including in shops, shopping centres, places of worship, hairdressers, salons, cinemas, museums, gyms, leisure centres and anywhere open to members of the public.

 More information can be found on the Welsh Government website.